Pollinator Paradise Toolkit

 NO INVASIVE PLANTS OR PESTICIDES

-Invasive plants can have devastating ecological consequences if they escape your garden (and the chances are very high that they will).
-Most pesticides are not only toxic to those visitors of your garden you don’t want, but also to those pollinators and other beneficial insects you do want.
+Most pesticides are not only toxic to those visitors of your garden that you don’t want, but also to those pollinators and other beneficial insects that you do want.

 Tips: